 Common Medications to Avoid

 Don’t take aspirin, any medications containing aspirin, and all other nonsteroidal anti-inflammatory drugs (NSAIDs) until your doctor gives you other instructions.
-For a list of these medications, read the resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).
+For a list of these medications, read the resource Common Medications Containing Aspirin, Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E.

 Check the label of any over-the-counter medications that you’re thinking of taking to be sure that they don’t contain ingredients you should avoid.
 If you aren’t sure if a specific medication is safe to take, ask your transplant team.
 Don’t take any herbal supplements or home remedies without talking to your transplant team first.